-This list of Kristin Hannah’s best books ranked will help you choose which book by this beloved author to read next.
+This list of author Kristin Hannah’s best books ranked will help you choose which book by this beloved author to read next.
 She is best known for immersive and emotion, modern and historical, fiction for women that just seem to get better and better.
-There are some real page-turners in her catalog.
+There are some real page-turners in these best-selling Kristin Hannah books.

 First, I’ll give you the details of Kristin Hannah’s latest book.
 Then, I’ll share my list of Kristin Hannah’s best books ranked.
-For more resources, I also provide: a list of Kristin Hannah books in chronological order, details about Kristin Hannah’s books to movie adaptations, and authors like Kristin Hannah that you may want to check out.
+For more resources, I also provide: a list of Kristin Hannah books in chronological order, details about the best Kristin Hannahs books to movie adaptations, and authors like Kristin Hannah that you may want to check out.

 Kristin Hannah’s Latest Book

-Kristin Hannah’s latest book is The Four Winds, released on February 7, 2021.
+Kristin Hannah’s newest book is The Four Winds, released on February 7, 2021.
 This Dust Bowl / Depression-era American historical fiction novel, in just its first week of release, was named: #1 New York Times Hardcover bestseller, #1 New York Times combined print and ebook bestseller, #1 USA Today bestseller, #1 Indie bestseller and #1 Globe and Mail hardcover bestseller.
-It is also a Read with Jenna book club selection.
+Kristin Hannah’s latest book is also a Read with Jenna book club selection.

 List of Kristin Hannah’s Best Books Ranked